There are at least 6 different types of PCOS that are recognized.

 Imagine you have the signs and symptoms of PCOS with normal free and total testosterone but with an elevated PCOS.

 In addition to your high DHEA, your lab tests also show some signs of insulin resistance.

 In this picture, you are really displaying some signs of both adrenal PCOS (from the high DHEA) and insulin resistance PCOS (from the high blood sugar and high fasting insulin).

 What do you do in this type of situation?

-My recommendation is to try a comprehensive approach which includes the therapies designed to treat both conditions.
+My recommendation is to try a comprehensive approach that includes the therapies designed to treat both conditions.